 Traveling usually doesn’t go according to schedule and this trip was no exception.
 We left Modesto in hot morning sunshine but arrived at the San Francisco Airport under a heavy grey canopy of cloud and drizzle.
 Our flight was delayed…and delayed again.
 We sat on black vinyl seats exchanging grim smiles with fellow passengers, who were looking more or less irritated and nervous as time went by.

 John and I didn’t mind the delay too much.
 We had been assured that our connection in Phoenix was also delayed.
-But we hated to think of Dan and Monica picking us up in the wee small hours of the morning.
+But we hated to think of our friendspicking us up in the wee small hours of the morning.
 Maryland is three hours later than California.

 It wasn’t a storm by any stretch of the imagination, but as we left the dark, overcast ground, and lifted skyward I couldn’t help thinking about a Scott Wesley Brown song, Above the Storm.